Skadeddi/Vibgyor/EnemyAI.md

 # Enemy AI

 ## Description
 If the player gets within a certain radius the enemy raycasts to check for "walls", if no "walls" (game objects on default layer) are found the enemy chases the player.
-If the player can't be seen for 3 or more seconds the enemy returns to its starting position.
+If the player can't be seen for chasetime variable amount  or more seconds the enemy returns to its starting position.
 The enemy always rotates towards the player about the y-axis.
+The enemy shoots a projectile every 3 seconds when player is in view.

 ## Interactions
-* the "hit" custom function with 1 argument for damage can be used on the parent gameobject to deal damage, enemy dies at health <= 0
+* the "hit" custom event with 1 argument for damage can be used on the enemy parent gameobject to deal damage, enemy dies at health <= 0
+* the "playerhit" custom event with 1 argument for damage can be used to take damage from the projectile

 ## Requirements
 * Navmesh surface data